Translate this Page

 - Brochure that shows what is and isn't allowed in each bin.

-- Stickers to replace worn labels on recycling and compost bin lids.
+- Stickers to replace worn labels on recycling, glass, compost, and garbage bins.

 If you live in a 2-4 plex and share containers, decide whose responsibility it is to set out and remove the containers from the curb on collection day.